Incentive-aware Contextual Pricing with Non-parametric Market Noise: Introduction

-The main problem of interest is to design policies that dynamically learn/optimize contextual reserve prices against both truthful and strategic bidding behaviors.
-We take the perspective of a typical seller who is not aware of the mean vector $\beta$ and noise distribution $F$, and aims to minimize his regret which is the revenue loss against a clairvoyant policy that knows both $\beta $ and $F$.
-In fact, having full knowledge of $\beta $ and $F$ corresponds to knowing the optimal mapping between the observed context vector and the revenue-maximizing reserve prices.
-Hence, this benchmark will always set the optimal contextual reserve price, which eliminates buyers' incentive to submit corrupted bids.
-Yet, for our problem of interest, when $\beta$ and $F$ are unknown, in order to learn this optimal mapping the seller needs to learn the buyers' demand curves, which is associated with three main challenges: {(i) the demand curve is constantly shifting due to the variations of the feature vector changes over time; (ii) the shape of the demand curve is unknown due to the lack of information on the market noise distribution $F$ which may not enjoy a parametric functional form.
-Furthermore, we do not impose the \textit{Monotone Hazard Rate}\footnote{Distribution $F$ is MHR if $\frac{f(z)}{1-F(z)}$ is non-decreasing in $z$, where $f$ is the corresponding pdf.} assumption on $F$, which is a common assumption in related literature, but has been shown to be unrealistic in online advertising markets (see \cite{celis2014buy,golrezaei2017boosted}); (iii) in the strategic setting, buyers take advantage of the seller's lack of knowledge in demand through submitting corrupted bids to manipulate future reserve prices.}
+In this work, we would like to design a reserve price policy for the seller who does not know the mean vector $\beta$ and the noise distribution $F$.
+The policy dynamically learns/optimizes contextual reserve prices while being robust to corrupted data (bids), submitted by strategic buyers.
+In particular, our objective is to minimize our policy's regret computed against a clairvoyant benchmark policy that knows both $\beta $ and $F$.
+Designing low-regret policies in our setting involves overcoming the following challenges: {(i) The demand curve is constantly shifting due to the change in contexts over time. (ii) The shape of the demand curve is unknown due to the lack of information on the market noise distribution $F$ which may not enjoy a parametric functional form.
+Furthermore, we do not impose the \textit{Monotone Hazard Rate} (MHR)\footnote{Distribution $F$ is MHR if $\frac{f(z)}{1-F(z)}$ is non-decreasing in $z$, where $f$ is the corresponding pdf.} assumption on $F$.
+While the MHR assumption is common in the related literature and can significantly simplify reserve price optimization (see e.g. Remark \ref{remark:MHR}), it has been shown to fail in practice (see \cite{celis2014buy,golrezaei2017boosted}). (iii) As stated earlier, in our strategic setting, buyers may take advantage of the seller's lack of knowledge about buyers' demand and submit corrupted bids to manipulate future reserve prices.}